What extra gear should you really pack travelling with children (and what to leave at home!)

 Important things to consider with a leg pillow / flying mattress

 - How easy is the item to transport?
-Can you easily slip it in your existing carry-on (size and weight) or use it as an alternate kids carry on item?
+Can you easily slip it in your existing carry-on (size and weight) or use it as an alternative kid’s carry on item?

 - How quick and easy are they to inflate (and will they stay inflated) – or is a hard box with mattress better?

 - Will your airline allow the item to be used?
-Whilst the manufacturer’s websites for these products might claim they are safe for use, some individual airlines have now banned their use – Emirates is one example been brought to our attention very recently.
+Whilst the manufacturer’s websites for these products might claim they are safe for use, some individual airlines have now banned their use – you can see which airlines in this post.

 Infant Flying Products